What's with the lumps in my underarm area?

 I have two lumps in my underarm and they are very sore, they go away after a week or two, and then come back in a couple of weeks.
 It's been happening for almost two years.
 Some of my family says it could be a reaction from my deodorant.
 What is this caused from, what could this be?
 Is it possible that it is cancerous?
 It happens under both arms.
 Sometimes it gets so big that it hurts to even have my arms down to my side.

-Squeezing or poking the lumps could result in a serious infection.
-Since you are experiencing significant pain, your best course of action at this point is to see a health care provider.
-Hopefully they can quickly diagnose the lumps and make them disappear for good!Alice!
+Though it may be tempting, it’s recommended that you don't try to squeeze, poke, or pop the lumps yourself, as it could result in a serious infection.
+Since you’re experiencing significant pain, your best course of action at this point is to see a medical provider.
+Hopefully they can quickly diagnose the lumps and make them disappear for good!

 Originally published Jan 30, 2004

 Submit a new comment

 Can’t find information on the site about your health concern or issue?